fooelisa/napalm_demo/README.md

 ### Deploy config

 This will generate the various config snippets (roles), merge them and upload them to the devices.
 The following roles are available in this demo:
-  - base-config
-  - system
-  - interfaces
+..*base-config
+..*system
+..*interfaces

 * Batch deploy all available roles